MLA98/NetworkSimulation/report.md

 ### Data Structure
 * Event: Event is a data structure to store an event.
 It includes timestamp and service time.

 * Global Event List (GEL) : Global Event list is a list to store every events generated in the simulation process.
-The data structure is implemented with linked list provided by Java.util package.
-Upon insertion, the newly added event will be inserted in a position to maintain a ascending order. removeFirst() method is used to get the event with earliest timestamp.
+The data structure class is a subclass of LinkedList provided by Java.util package.
+Upon insertion, the newly added event will be inserted in a position to maintain a ascending order.

 * Packet Queue: Packet Queue is a queue to store each packet waiting for processing.
-It is implemented with Queue which is a FIFO data structure provided by Java.util package.
+The data structure class is a subclass of LinkedList provided by Java.util package.
 Besides the basic function of a queue, we add instance variable to record max queue size and implemente an 'add' method to drop packet if the queue has max queue size elements.

 ### Function